Under Florida law, being a "Florida Resident" does not automatically classify you as a "Florida resident for tuition purposes."

 When the initial request or the request for residency reclassification is evaluated, university staff will estimate the student's expenses for the domicile year.
 These estimates are based on cost of attendance figures used for financial aid eligibility.
 The estimate is specific to the student and it is dependent on number of hours enrolled, place of residence (on-campus or off-campus) and other circumstances.

 The student must conclusively document that they have provided at least 51% of these expenses.
 Financial independence can be substantiated with:

 Monetary gifts, personal loans or financial support in the form of room, board or other expenses from the student's parents, other relatives, a significant other or friends demonstrates that the student lacks independence and is financially dependent upon others.
 In such cases, the student is NOT considered independent.

 The evidentiary requirement for residency reclassification goes beyond that for initial classification, because the student has previously been determined to be an out-of-state resident.
 For residency reclassification the student, or his or her parent if a dependent student, must present documentation substantiating residency in the state of Florida for the purpose of marinating bona fide domicile, rather than for the purpose of maintaining temporary residence incident to enrollment at an institution of higher education.
-For examples of evidence that may substantiate bona fide domicile, please click here.
+Refer to these examples of evidence that may substantiate bona fide domicile (page 12).

 If the non-parent family member does not meet these criteria, he or she cannot be considered a claim to residency.
 Students who do not meet the criteria to be considered independent for residency purposes will be considered residents of the state in which their parent or legal guardian are considered residents.